 Pamela Babcock is a writer and editor based in the New York City area.
-A former Washington Post reporter (and current contributor to The Post) I've bylined hundreds of stories for news sites, magazines, university, trade associations and personal clients.
-I also write blogs and ghostwrite articles.
+A former Washington Post reporter (and current contributor to The Post) she has bylined hundreds of stories for news sites, magazines, universities and B2B clients.
+She also write blogs and is available to ghostwrite.

-I cover news, real estate, personal finance, legal issues and more.
-In addition to enjoying a long career as a daily reporter, I've been a spokesman and speechwriter for a Fortune 500 utility and director of communications for the N.C.
-Museum of Art and a B2B start-up.
+I cover real estate, personal finance, legal issues, pet and human health and more.
+In addition to a long career as a daily reporter, I've been a spokesman and speechwriter for a Fortune 500 utility and director of communications for the N.C.
+Museum of Art and a start-up.

 My background as a journalist at The Washington Post means I understand deadlines.
 I've been a successful independent writer for more than 20 years and am always adding new clients.
 Contact me now to find out why I'm the writer to hire for your next project!

 My writing has appeared in The Washington Post, U.S. News & World Report, The New York Times, cio.com, REALTOR magazine, the ABA Journal, WebMD, Animal Sheltering magazine, The Silicon Valley/San Jose Business Journal, Family Circle, Southern Living, Golf Business Magazine.

 I wrote two chapters in HR Magazine’s “Guide to Managing People" - "Watch Out for the Minefield of Hidden Bias" and "It Takes More Than a Reference Check to Weed Out Liars."
 And a story I wrote about smoking cessation was featured in the textbook McGraw Hill's Annual Editions: Health.